On this page

 Verification

-This guide is based on official UKVI instructions for Form MN1 and is updated with changes in form editions or filing rules.
+#This guide is based on official UKVI instructions for Form MN1 and is updated with any changes to form editions or filing rules.
 Always confirm current requirements on the official UKVI website.

 FAQs